ZachFriedenberger/neurotheory-garden/_notes/green's functions.md

 ---
-title: Green's Functions 🟥
+title: Green's Functions
 usemathjax: true
 ---

+Status: 🟥

 # Motivation
 - We want a general technique to solve inhomogenous ordinary differential equations (i.e., dynamic inputs)
-- Basic idea is to find how the system responds to a dirac delta function input and then propagate the dynamic inputs using the greens function kernel
+- Basic idea is to find how the system responds to a pulse input and then propagate the dynamic inputs using the greens function kernel

 # Definition
 Suppose we have a linear differential equation of the form,